biopython/biopython.github.io/wiki/Download.md

 `sudo apt-get install python-biopython`

+If you want the documentation and unit tests,

+`sudo apt-get install python-biopython-doc`

+And if you want to use [BioSQL](BioSQL "wikilink"),

+`sudo apt-get install python-biopython-sql`

 However, this will probably not be the latest release (see [listing here](http://packages.ubuntu.com/python-biopython)).
 If you want the latest version of Biopython, you will need to install it from source.